drbr/euchreSpace/index.md

 # Scoring

-Once all six tricks have been played, both teams increment their score, with the winning bidder’s team scoring first:
+Once all six tricks have been played, both teams may score points, with the winning bidder’s team scoring first:

-- If the winning bidder’s team took at least the number of tricks required by their bid, that team scores one point for each trick taken.
+- If the winning bidder’s team succeeded in taking at least the number of tricks required by their bid, that team scores one point for each trick taken.
 If the winning bidder succeeded in taking all six tricks while playing alone, they score the point value of their bid (12, 24, etc.).
 - If the winning bidder’s team did not succeed in taking the number of tricks required by their bid, they are said to be _euchred_ (or _set_), and their score decreases by the value of their bid (teams are allowed to have negative points).